 During the structures survey, no buildings were identified that are recommended as eligible for the NRHP.
 The historic architectural inventory identified 15 resources within the architectural APE that are 50 years old or older; 12 of these are single-family residences.
 The others include a commercial garage, a silo, and a cemetery.
 It is believed that all 15 recorded resources lack the integrity and/or significance required for NRHP listing.
 Table 3.8-3 summarizes the resources AECOM identified within the architectural APE (AECOM 2019).
 Additionally, the Oates Cemetery, which is located just outside of the architectural APE, was investigated by TRC Garrow Associates in 2001 and determined to be not eligible for the NRHP (TRC Garrow Associates 2002).
-TVA has initiated consultation with the SHPO with respect to the findings of both the architectural survey.
-Results of the consultation will be reported in the Final EA.
+On 4 November 2019, the SHPO concurred with TVA's findings.
+The consultation documentation is include in Appendix F.